carehart/kubevela.io/docs/case-studies/gitops.md

 #### Directory `clusters/`

-The `clusters/` is the initialize configuration directory for KubeVela GitOps.
+`clusters/` is the configuration directory for KubeVela GitOps.

-Below is how the `clusters/infra.yaml` looks like:
+Below is how the `clusters/infra.yaml` might look:

 ```yaml
 apiVersion: core.oam.dev/v1beta1